JoshDavies/movie-database/README.md

 # Theme Builder

 A Font End App with multiple color themes.
 This project is a React App with SCSS and TypeScript.
-Although, this Project is intended as a small project, The folder structure is setup to be scalable for larger projects, including an icon library and bootstrap.
+Although, this Project is intended as a small project, the folder structure is setup to be scalable for larger projects, including an icon library and bootstrap.

 Deployed to GitHub pages: [Visit live Webpage](https://joshdavies.github.io/theme-builder/)  *please note, this is currently a work in progress.*